ViktoriaThmrv/mental-health-survey/Project.md

 # Mental Health Survey Analysis

 ## Overview
-This project involves the analysis of a mental health survey dataset exported from Kaggle using PostreSQL.
+This project involves the analysis of a mental health survey dataset exported from Kaggle using PostreSQL and visulaization of the data usign Tableau.
 The dataset contains information about respondents' demographics, employment status, and mental health treatment seeking behavior.
 The aim is to explore patterns and correlations within the data to gain insights into mental health treatment trends among survey participants.
 The dataset can be found [here](https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey/code?datasetId=311&searchQuery=sql).

 ## Purpose
 The primary purpose of this project is to understand the prevalence of mental health issues within the surveyed population and identify factors that may influence treatment-seeking behavior.
 By analyzing various demographic and workplace-related variables, the project aims to uncover patterns and correlations that can inform strategies for promoting mental health support and intervention programs in workplace settings.